jonas-schievink/dotfiles/README.md

   color scheme.
 * `vim`: My `vimrc`, located in `~/.config/vim/vimrc` to unclutter `$HOME` (the `.vimrc` location is overridden by the `xsession` env vars).
-* `X11`: Contains an `Xresources` file that is probably unnecessary now that I think about it...
 * `xsession`: Contains a `.xsession` script to be run when any X session is started.